You can take control of your drinking habit! What’s the alternative?

 Hypnotherapy could help you to restore that sense of balance, dealing with any emotional causes of drinking whilst helping you to re-establish a sense of moderation.

 Reduced and safer drinking would often be enough in these circumstances.
-The idea of complete abstinence may seem excessive and lead people to avoid seeking help.
+The idea of complete abstinence may seem excessive, at first, and lead people to avoid seeking help.
+If you feel as if cutting back is the only first step you can take right now then that’s the first place to begin.

 Hypnotherapy could help you, whatever your goal might be